 The media loves this.
 Every headline you read in December had something to do with the falling stock market.
 That was very unsettling to some investors.

 Some people took drastic measures.
 I have one very nervous client who called me to talk about getting out.
-This is a regular occurrence for him.
+That reaction is a regular occurrence for him.
 The day after that conversation was the day the market went up by around 5%.

 What should we do in the current market?
 Change?
 Stay the same?
 Get out?
 Buy more?
 Wait?